About the course

-The department has two rooms designated for graduate research students, one generally used by social policy students and the other based in the Centre of Evidence-based Intervention (CEBI) area.
+The department has two rooms designated for graduate research students, one used by social policy students and the other used by social intervention students.
 The department aims to provide as much space as possible.
 You will also be able to book the department’s meeting rooms and lecture rooms if required.

 A number of Research Council awards are available each year from the Economic and Social Research Council (ESRC), the Natural Environment Research Council (NERC), and Arts and Humanities Research Council (AHRC).

 Further information on scholarships and funding opportunities specific to this academic department is also provided on the Department of Social Policy and Intervention's funding webpage.

 Annual fees for entry in 2018-19

 The fees shown above are the annual tuition and college fees for this course for entry in the stated academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.